This is our regular, weekly, Meetup. Please come and join us for an interesting discussion on a variety of issues.

-The reading assignment for this session will cover Part 4 (chapters 22 through 28).
+The reading assignment for this session will cover Preface to the Revised Edition, the Introduction & chapters 1 and 2 (to page 87).
 Be prepared, if possible, to present things from the reading assignment that stood out for you so that we can gain a good cross-section of individual perspectives where the reading is concerned.

 The conference room that has been reserved at Kirkendall Public Library has a maximum capacity of 20 so RSVP early to get a seat.
 Social time will be available from 6:30 to 7 PM if you want to come and just chat before the discussion begins.
 We’ll see you there. 🙂

-If you prefer, though, here is a brief synopsis of the title from the same site –
+If you prefer, though, here is a brief synopsis of the title from the publisher’s site –

 “Renowned social psychologists Carol Tavris and Elliot Aronson take a compelling look into how the brain is wired for self-justification.
 When we make mistakes, we must calm the cognitive dissonance that jars our feelings of self-worth.
 And so we create fictions that absolve us of responsibility, restoring our belief that we are smart, moral, and right—a belief that often keeps us on a course that is dumb, immoral, and wrong. “